In-patient luxury rehab center in Thailand

 Genetic abnormalities are conditions resulting from changes to the genes or chromosomes.
 Mutations and variations to genes are passed to children from parents.
 This explains why symptoms of psychotic disorders tend to run in families.

 Mutations of several genes increase a person’s vulnerability to psychosis.
-Evidence also shows that chromosomal abnormalities contribute to the development of mood and psychotic disorders.
+In fact, it is well-established that chromosomal abnormalities elevate the susceptibility to mood and psychotic disorders, as per a 2009 study by Craddock et al., published in Schizophrenia Bulletin.

 While heredity is one of the causes of this disorder, it doesn’t act alone.
 Instead, a combination of genetics and other factors is likely the main reason someone develops the substance-induced psychotic disorder.